Lake Montezuma, Arizona: History

 Around 1957 shortly after the Black Canyon Highway was built north from Phoenix, one of the largest ranches in Rimrock was turned into a subdivision called Lake Montezuma.
 The developers were planning on selling much of the property to out-of-state buyers and realized they needed something attractive in the name.
 They dug out a pond below the original ranch house and named it Lake Montezuma after the area's most significant local landmark - Montezuma Well National Monument.

-The majority of the population of the rapidly growing area soon lived in this one subdivision and virtually all of them were not from the local area.
-They would identify themselves as being from Lake Montezuma not realizing that they might also be considered a resident of Rimrock and also Beaver Creek.
-Thus the confusion over the name of the general area.

 In the area of the nearby Lawrence Crossing of the Wet Beaver Creek there are artifacts of the ancient Sinagua people, including water catchments for irrigation canals.